gongqilin/API/resource_requests/request_user_detail.md

     </tr>
 <table>

-If the format parameter is not set, the default returned result will be JSON.
+If the format parameter is not set, the returned result will always be JSON.

 ### Sample Request and Response